Emergent Denoising of SDSS Galaxy Spectra Through Unsupervised Deep Learning

 \subsection{Deep Learning}

-We developed four different deep models, each tasked with reconstructing spectra through some form of information restriction.
+As truly random noise is inherently incompressible, we developed four different deep models, each tasked with reconstructing spectra through some form of information restriction.
+We emphasize here that training only uses the original SDSS spectra, not the best fits (with or without noise), explored further below.
 The full spectrum (FS) model reproduces spectra using the entire spectrum as input.
 In contrast, the narrow windows (NW) and continuum subtracted (CS) models perform this reconstruction using just two specific wavelength windows and continuum-removed spectra, respectively.
 The windows in question, defined in \citet{ZS:23}, span 3800-4200\AA\ and 5000-5400\AA.
 Going forward, the former will be referred to as the ''blue'' region while the latter will be referred to as the ''red'' region.
-FS and CS possess autoencoder-like bottleneck architectures.
+FS and CS possess autoencoder-like bottleneck architectures \citep{TZ:15}.
 Autoencoders are a type of unsupervised feed-forward neural network that reduce the dimensionality of input data by learning to embed it within a compressed, abstract space known as a latent space.
 This kind of data compression network is illustrated in Fig.~\ref{fig:network}, while our exact network configurations are provided in Tab.~\ref{Tab:models} .

 We probe the influence of skip connections using the narrow windows-skip (NW-S) model.
 Skip connections, illustrated in Fig.~\ref{fig:network}, are shortcuts that allow unmodified information to flow from earlier to later layers, ensuring crucial information is not lost and potentially helping networks learn more useful representations.
-A theoretical exploration of skip connections and their benefits can be found in \citet{skip}. \\ We use either ReLU or PReLU activation functions for all layers other than those corresponding to outputs, which are linear.
+A theoretical exploration of skip connections and their benefits can be found in \citet{skip}.

+We use either ReLU or PReLU activation functions for all layers other than those corresponding to outputs, which are linear.
 The ReLU function is defined as

 PReLU was used only in the CS case, as unlike ReLU, it can meaningfully represent negative values.
 It is defined as